Playing Rules

 II.
 TEAM COMPOSITION

-1. Players can compete on one men’s or women’s team, regardless of league or division classification.
+1. Players can compete on one single-gender and one co-ed team, regardless of league or division classification.

 2. Each team consists of five (5) players, one of whom is captain.
 Only the captain may address an official on matters of interpretation or to obtain essential information if it is done in a courteous manner.